DavidZhongtai/davidzhongtai.github.io/content/posts/pwn.md

 ---
-title: "Jenkins?
-More Like Jeepers!"
+title: "Shodan + Jenkins = Pwn'ed"
 ---

-# How to Pwn a Website (Ethically)

-A wonderful story of how an 18 year old was able to infiltrate a multi-million dollar company via basic techniques with a little bit of effort and why **_you shouldn't do the same_**.
+# Shodan + Jenkins = Pwn'ed

 So, how does it begin?
 After getting bored one day and browsing Shodan.io, I found some fun things.
-Turns out, the answer led to a 2-day bender down different rabbit holes eventually leading to this article here.
+Turns out, the answer led to a 2-day bender down different rabbit holes eventually leading to this article here and alot of vulnerabilties discovered.
 So let's get started shall we?

 Before we do this, I do not endorse attempting to break into company systems.
 This post is not a tutorial or suggestion, please act ethically.
 I am not liable for any damage caused by people reading this article.
 All of the various backdoors found along the way were **_swiftly reported to their corresponding security groups_**.
 Because of the nature of data accessed, the company will be referenced as `Company X`.